The archive

 Career capital in your thirties

-The decade you most want to coast is the decade that most determines your lifetime earnings, lifetime leverage, and lifetime options.
+The decade you most want to coast is the one that most determines your lifetime earnings, leverage, and options.
 Here's the case for not coasting.

 21 April 2026 · 7 min read